 Third, buy the LC1 LCOS Layout Starter Kit, containing a MASTER NODE and one CLIENT NODE.
 You can buy more Clients if you need them, or later when you are ready to deploy them.
 If you are planning a big layout, get the LC2 Layout Foundation Kit instead.

 Fourth: The Configurator App is automatically included in your Starter Kit purchase.
 Follow the downloading instructions and unzip the app in a convenient place.
-See the Guide to the LCOS Configurator.
+See the The LCOS Manual for step-by-step, detailed information on configuring and running LCOS.